 1. Carefully remove the front cover from the unit by using an M3 socket wrench.
-2. Using the rear base - mark mounting holes to the wall or align with an appropriate gang/pattress box.
+2. Using the rear base - mark mounting holes to the wall or align with a vertical 2-gang/pattress box.
 3. Fixing straight to wall - drill 0.2" (5mm) hole, insert plugs and use the four screws (No.4 Pozi) provided.
-4. There are pre-fractured areas for cable entry on the rear of the base and pilot holes positioned on the top and bottom of the enclosure suitable for entry points up to 3⁄4" (20mm).
+4. There are pre-fractured areas for cable entry on the rear of the base and pilot holes positioned on the top and bottom of the enclosure suitable for entry points up to 3/4" (20mm).
+Drill out as necessary ensuring all swarf is removed from the box and holes have smooth edges.
 5. After executing the mounting/connections - secure the front cover with all M4 bolts and insert security caps provided.